 A team of global experts to answer your questions

-Learn about the latest advances in progressive MS research and treatment during this 30-minute global webcast.
+Learn about the latest advances in treatment and research in fatigue during this 30-minute global webcast.
 An international panel of MS experts will answer questions submitted by people affected by MS from throughout the world.
-From symptom management and well-being to the development of treatments that can slow progression and rebuild myelin, this webcast will provide information to help improve quality of life and keep you informed.
+From ways to manage or reduce fatigue to research seeking the cause and developing new treatments, this webcast will provide information to help improve quality of life and keep you informed.

 The International Progressive MS Alliance is a first-of-its-kind global research network aimed at accelerating the development of new, effective treatments for progressive MS. We are rallying the world through an unprecedented collaboration of MS organizations, researchers, healthcare professionals, pharmaceutical companies, trusts, foundations, donors and people affected by MS. Our promise is more than hope; it is progress.

 Keep scrolling to read more about this webcast’s panel.